-At March 31, 2023, the Bank had outstanding commitments totaling \$20.97 billion to extend credit, consisting primarily of loans closed but not yet funded.
-These commitments may or may not fund in whole or part prior to maturity; however, such funding is subject to a number of factors, including, among others, economic conditions, real estate market conditions and competitive factors.
+At September 30, 2023, the Bank had outstanding commitments totaling \$20.63 billion to extend credit, consisting primarily of loans closed but not yet funded.
+These commitments may or may not fund in whole or part prior to maturity due to a number of factors, including, economic conditions, real estate market conditions, competitive factors, among others.